Lilla Bommen (building): Piling construction

 Another construction challenge posed by the project was the location where construction was to occur.
 The pre-existing area composed largely of clay sediment would cause implications for the stability of a building with the proposed load imposed by the high-rise.
 The construction as such incorporated the use of pile engineering, with pile-lengths of 95 m that would sustain a maximum permitted load of up to 1,100 kN.
-The engineering process of implementing pile foundations involves the creation of boreholes into soft land and driven reinforced-concrete into the land that stabilise constructions placed on top of the foundations.
+The engineering process of implementing pile foundations involves the creation of boreholes into soft land and driving reinforced-concrete into the holes that stabilise the construction placed on top.
 Piles are used commonly in applications such as at the Lilla Bommen, near waterfronts or in aquatic locations where groundwork does not offer sufficient stability, and as such piles must be used to accommodate all lateral and vertical loading from both the weight of construction, and movement of the soft ground (ground settlement) over time.

 The ground upon which the Lilla Bommen was constructed, composed of a clay sediment with a depth of 100m, was expected to shift at a rate 10-20 cm every 100 years.
 The process of ground settlement forms an inherent risk to the stability of any load from structures built on top of the area.
-As discussed within Mohd Jamaludin Md Noor’s Soil Settlement and the Concept of Effective Stress and Shear Strength Interaction, inundation inherent to coastal and water side locations furthers the risks of foundational strength weakening.
-These factors prevalent to the water-front nature of the construction location of the Lilla Bommen, furthered the importance of the pile-loading construction methods used for the structure.
+As discussed within Mohd Jamaludin Md Noor's Soil Settlement and the Concept of Effective Stress and Shear Strength Interaction, inundation inherent to coastal and water side locations furthers the risks of foundational strength weakening.
+These factors prevalent to the water-front nature of the construction location of the Lilla Bommen, emphasize the importance of the pile-loading construction methods used for the structure.
 The 95m piles used at the Lilla Bommen marked a Swedish record for maximum pile load at the time, for the construction method in clay settlement.